-Part of the College Misericordia experience is professional preparation.
+College Misericordia will prepare you for a rewarding career.
 Our instructors bring real-life experiences to the classroom and offer the knowledge and theory you'll need to succeed in your chosen field.
-Internships are also available through the Insalaco Center for Career Development, giving CM students plenty of "real world" exposure.
-In fact, our
+Internships are also available through the Insalaco Center for Career Development, giving CM students plenty of "real world" exposure In fact, our

-Guaranteed Placement Program will have you working in your chosen field, attending graduate school, or serving a paid internship within six months of graduation.
+Guaranteed Placement Program will have you working in your chosen field, attending graduate school, or serving a paid intership within six months of graduation.